joeylevy/gallery-by-supsystic/readme.txt

 1. Click on "Add Images" button.

-2. Choose images from WordPress Media Library - mark those images that you like or need.
+2. Choose images from WordPress Media Library - mark those images that you like or need for the photo gallery.
 If there are no images that you need, click the Upload Files tab - here you can drop files anywhere to upload or select files from your computer.

 3. Click on “Choose Image” button.

-4. To manage or change properties of images click “Image List” button.
+4. To manage or change properties of the photo gallery of images click “Image List” button.
 Here you can:

  - change the order of images - simply by dragging them manually;
- - delete images;
+ - delete photos;
  - add new images from different sources to the grid gallery - click “Add Images” button and select source to import from;
- - add caption to image - it will be displayed on the caption effect of the gallery;
+ - add caption to photo gallery image - it will be displayed on the images caption effect of the photo gallery;
- - add SEO - tags for search requests;
+ - add SEO photo gallery - tags for search requests;
  - attach links to image - it will go to the link when you click the image;
  - attach video - it will be displayed in a pop-up image when you click on a picture;
  - add tags for image categories.

 = Step3: Editing of Photo Gallery settings =

-To get back to the settings of gallery - сlick “Properties” button.
+To get back to the settings of gallery - click “Properties” button.

-Here you can change default options of gallery template.
-Simply navigate the corresponding tab of properties - Main, Captions, Categories and Posts.
+Here you can change default options of photo gallery template.
+Simply navigate the corresponding tab of properties - Main, Captions, Categories and Posts of the photo gallery.
 Important!
 After changing the settings of gallery don’t forget to click “Save” button.

 = 1.
-Main tab =
+Main tab of the photo gallery =

 1.1.
-Gallery Type - here you can:
+Photo Gallery Type - here you can:

- - choose the type of gallery - there are 3 gallery types: Fixed, Horizontal, Vertical;
+ - choose the type of photo gallery - there are 3 gallery types: Fixed, Horizontal, Vertical;
- - set the distance between images;
+ - set the distance between photo gallery images;
  - set the width of the responsive image gallery;
  - set the width and height of images;
  - set the radius for picture - thanks to this option will turn out wonderful rounded or circular galleries.